Where to Begin?

-Whenever you decide to organize or rearrange things, let your father know about the changes, get his input if possible, and be patient as he readjusts.
+Whenever you decide to organize or rearrange things, let your father know about the changes, get their input if possible, and be patient as they readjust.
 A frequent complaint of older adults is that they can't find anything!

 Set up a fax machine in your parent's home.
 A fax machine can be useful if prescriptions are lost (and you have copies) or when important papers need to be consulted.

 "Mom hates anything electronic and would have held on to her rotary phone if the phone company hadn't objected.
 So getting her a fax machine seemed out of the question.
 But I had an extra one and set it up in her apartment, and you should have seen how pleased she was the first time a fax came through.
 It was my ten-year-old daughter's drawing of her with her grandma!
 She loved it, and even though she won't touch the machine (I change the paper and film when I go over there), she loves hearing it go off, because she knows she will have a special message from someone.
 Most important, she knows we are thinking of her throughout the day as we fax her scrawled messages, sometimes with just a big bunch of Xs for the kisses we send her daily."

 Establish routines.
 Seniors often lose track of time, especially after taking a nap.
 Instituting routines will help structure the day.

 Hang a large bulletin board and tack up everything from reminders and receipts to keys, eyeglasses, important phone numbers, orphaned earrings, and the like.

 Keep photocopies of all your parent's important ID and membership cards.
 Highlight the expiration dates and leave a helpful reminder as to when the cards need to be renewed.

 Keep an overnight bag in your car with a few of your own things (such as a toothbrush, a nightshirt, a change of clothes) just in case life throws you a curve.
 It will!